 0167 Education Centre T2-campus, Genk, BE

-Stimulating young people to pursue a career in a technical profession is becoming increasingly complicated in Europe.
-Together with the city of Genk, two Belgian experts in professional training – Syntra and VDAB – decided to build a new educational facility for the Limburg region that shall function as a stimulator and shall be seen as new benchmark for Flanders and Europe.
-Therefore, the competition brief demanded the invention of a new type of education building, now already completed by Atelier Kempe Thill, and this resulted in an interesting typological experiment.
-The new T2-campus combines spaces for theoretical and practical education with spaces for recreation, conferences and exhibitions.
+Inspiring young people to pursue a career in a technical profession is becoming increasingly complicated in Europe.
+Together with the city of Genk, two Belgian experts in professional training – Syntra and VDAB – decided to build a new educational facility for the Limburg region that shall function as a stimulator and be seen as new benchmark for Flanders and Europe.
+The competition brief thus called for the invention of a new type of education building, now already completed by Atelier Kempe Thill, and this resulted in an interesting typological experiment.
+The new T2 campus combines spaces for theoretical and practical education with spaces for recreation, conferences, and exhibitions.

-The extended opening hours (07:00-23:00 every working day) help further the school’s role as an education building by providing platform for the industry to showcase new technologies.
-The school becomes an inspiring and dynamic technology hub that fascinates young people for technical professions.
-The clients desired a building of short distances and high flexibility to stimulate a maximum of synergy between the different departments of the school and to be able to adjust to future needs.
+The extended opening hours (07:00–23:00 every working day) help to further the school’s role as an education building by providing a platform for the industry to showcase new technologies.
+The school thus becomes an inspiring and dynamic technology hub that sparks in young people a fascination for technical professions.
+The clients desired a building with short distances and high flexibility in order to stimulate a maximum of synergy between the different departments of the school and to be able to adjust to future needs.

 0167 Education Centre T2-campus